LeonLukaschek/bare-metal-stm-f767zi/minimal/README.md

-This folder contains code for flashing a bare metal STMF767ZI.
+This folder contains code for flashing basic bare metal code for the STMF767ZI.